Beersheva24Telran/range-exceptions-iterator/README.md

-# CW 18
+# HW 18 definition
-## RangeIterator clas illustrating Iterator design pattern
+## RangeIterator
+### for iterating only the numbers matchin a given predicate
+### if the predicate is null all numbers should be iterated
 ## testIterator method for testing the RangeIterator